johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 #### `distributed func` declarations

-Distributed functions are a type of function which can be only defined inside a distributed actor (or an extension on such actor), and any attempt of defining one outside of a `distributed actor` (or an extension of such) is a compile-time error:
+Distributed functions are a type of function which can be only defined inside a distributed actor, and any attempt of defining one outside of a `distributed actor` (or an extension of such) is a compile-time error:

 ```swift
 distributed actor DA {